 Subject Storage of camper, volunteer, and staff medications Statement of Policy Medications will be labeled correctly and will be stored in a secure, locked area out of the reach of campers.
 Purpose Promotes medication safety, preventing access to medications by unauthorized individuals.
 Guidelines All medications brought to camp by a camper, volunteer, or staff member must be in containers that are clearly labeled to include the name of the camper or staff member, name of the medication, dosage, frequency of administration, and the route of administration.
 All medication prescribed by a physician must also include the name of the prescribing healthcare provider, prescription number, date prescribed, possible side effects, specific instructions when contact should be made with the prescribing healthcare provider, and other special instructions as needed.
 Medications that treat life-threatening conditions such as epinephrine for allergic reactions, inhalers for asthma, and insulin for diabetes may be carried by the camper (with parental consent if the camper manages care at home) or with the medical staff member assigned to the camper's camp/program/group.
 This medication should not be left unattended to avoid access by other campers.
 The volunteer or staff member may carry these medications with them but should keep them secured and out of the reach of campers.

-- The medical office will house commonly used medications at camp referred to as "stock medications."
-To reduce the quantity of medications brought to camp, a list of stock medications will be made available to parents/legal guardians, volunteers, and staff. - The medical team will carry commonly used stock medications in their medical bags.
+The medical office will house commonly used medications at camp referred to as "stock medications."
+To reduce the quantity of medications brought to camp, a list of stock medications will be made available to parents/legal guardians, volunteers, and staff.
+The medical team will carry commonly used stock medications in their medical bags.
 Medical bags will be attended to at all times by the medical staff.
-If the medical staff is called away, they will ensure that the medical bag is left under the supervision of a responsible adult. - The medical team, comprised of physicians, advance practice providers, and registered nurses, will administer all medications to campers.
-This includes direct supervision of the camper taking the medication.
-In the setting where a camper is trained to administer their own medications, such as injection of insulin or growth hormone, the medical staff member will supervise the camper throughout the process.
+If the medical staff is called away, they will ensure that the medical bag is left under the supervision of a responsible adult.
+The medical team, comprised of physicians, advance practice providers, and registered nurses, will administer all medications to campers.
+This includes direct supervision of the camper taking the medications, such as injection of insulin or growth hormone, the medical staff member will supervise the camper throughout the process.
 An exemption to this would be when a camper needs to urgently use their inhaler, inject epinephrine, or administer insulin.
+Camper Medication All medications brought to camp by a camper will be checked in at the medical office on the day of arrival to camp and will be maintained in a locked area in the medical office until discharge from camp.
+Medications will be administered by a licensed member of the medical staff members authorized to administer medications.
+A designated refrigerator is available in the medical office for medications that need to be refrigerated.
+This refrigerator is located in the locked medication room.
+For camps where the parent/legal guardian is attending the camp or program with their children (Family Camp and Brain Tumor Family Camp, etc.), the parents or legal guardian will be provided locks in order to secure their family's medications.
+The parents or legal guardians will manage and administer their medications for their children.
+Volunteer or staff medication All medications brought to camp by a volunteer or staff member will be maintained in a secure, locked area if the volunteer or staff member will be housed in a housing unit with campers.
+Locks will be made available to volunteers who bring medications with them to camp.
+Participants in the Seabees Leadership Program Participants in the Seabees Leadership Program are all adults and do not share housing space with minors.
+Program participants may keep their medications in a secure location in their housing space.